josealv23/chip-seq_pipeline/README.md

 ## **Installation and dependencies**

-1. Copy URL link for every file in the chipseq_pipeline repository.
+1. Clone or download the repository.
+To download specific parts, you can get into your console and download using `wget <link url>`
-2. Get into your console and download each one by using `wget <link url>`
+2. If the file is a file.zip, use `unzip <file.zip>`
-3. If the file is a file.zip, use `unzip <file.zip>`
+3. For a proper usage of this pipeline, you will need to install some dependencies (see section below).

-For the properly usage of this pipeline, you will need to install some dependencies (see section below).
+4. Once you've installed all the dependencies below, you can jump to the example section if you want to perform an example with the data set providen.

 ### **You will need to install:**